khalid-alomari/Pixel-Art/README.md

 # Google Pixel Art Maker Project
-The entire project is done using JavaScrip with HTML/CSS
+This project is done using JavaScrip with HTML/CSS.

 <img src="Google.png" width = "80%" >